BroadbandForum/usp-test/1-messages-and-path-names.md

     c.
-The UpdatedInstanceResult has a single ParameterError element, with the "param" field set to "InvalidParameter", and an err_code of "7010", "Unsupported parameter".
+The UpdatedInstanceResult has a single ParameterError element, with the "param" field set to "InvalidParameter", and an err_code of "7010", "Unsupported Parameter".

 3. The retrieved value of NotifRetry matches the value set in the param_settings element.